-- Complete the readings prior to class. - Go to class and focus on the key points discussed in class.

-- Do not attempt to memorize all materials.
-The best grades are usually obtained by focusing efforts on learning concepts and principles of neuroscience. - Ask the instructor questions if you don't understand a concept presented in class. - Study daily.
-Review material in small sections (don't get overwhelmed by reading the entire chapter) - Draw diagrams and figures to help understand and remember neural processes - Read quiz and exam questions carefully before answering.
+- Complete the readings prior to class. - Go to class and participate in small-group discussions. - Make sure you know the neuroscience vocabulary.
+Use the flashcard from Neuroscience, 6th edition Student Resources to remember these neuroscience terms. - Practice drawing diagrams and figures to help understand and analyze neural circuits and processes. - Read quiz and exam questions carefully before answering. - Ask the instructor questions if you don't understand a concept presented in class. - Study daily.
+Review material in small sections (don't get overwhelmed by reading the entire chapter)